 Proposed rules to increase transparency in the $708 trillion private derivatives market may combine for an amplified effect that boosts costs for users, according to industry executives.

-Trading in interest-rate, credit-default and other swaps may decrease if several changes are taken together, James Hill, a managing director at Morgan Stanley (MS), said today at the annual conference of the International Swaps and Derivatives Association in Chicago.
+Trading in interest-rate, credit-default and other swaps may decrease if several changes are taken together, James Hill, a managing director at Morgan Stanley (MS:US), said today at the annual conference of the International Swaps and Derivatives Association in Chicago.

 “I’m very concerned there’s a multiplier effect to this,” Hill said during a panel discussion.
 “That’s something we need to look out for.”
 He listed increased costs associated with margin for swaps trades, for processing transactions with a clearinghouse and increased capital requirements banks will have to adopt.

 Banks, hedge funds and asset managers active in the over- the-counter derivatives market are adapting to changes mandated by the Dodd Frank Act passed by Congress in 2010, including a requirement to process most swaps with a clearinghouse to cut counterparty risk.
 While embracing measures to adopt clearing, the industry group has opposed requirements that any cleared swap be traded on exchanges or similar electronic systems.

 There needs to be time for market users to adapt to the changes coming under Dodd Frank and to absorb the costs, said William De Leon, global head of portfolio risk management at Newport Beach, California-based Pacific Investment Management Co.

 “The cold-turkey effect can be quite large,” said De Leon, who is also an ISDA board member.
 “As you add them up, the unknowns are quite large and the potential knock-on effects are larger than we’d hoped.”

 Making prices known to the public helps improve market activity, Gary Gensler, chairman of the Commodity Futures Trading Commission, said today in remarks to the conference.